Pre-Need Guardian

 When does a pre-need guardianship become effective in Florida?

-A pre-need guardianship arrangement in Florida becomes effective upon a legal determination of your incapacity, meaning that you are deemed unable to manage your personal and financial affairs.
-This determination is made through a court process, which then activates the powers of the pre-need guardian to begin managing your affairs according to the terms you've set forth.
+A pre-need guardianship arrangement in Florida becomes effective upon a legal determination that you are unable to manage your personal and financial affairs.
+This determination is made through a court process, which then authorizes the pre-need guardian to manage your affairs in accordance with the terms you have established.

 What happens if no pre-need guardian is appointed in Florida?